bacalhau-project/bacalhau/docs/examples/molecular-dynamics/openmm/index.md

 %env JOB_ID={job_id}
 ```

-    env: JOB_ID=971da05e-6de0-42d7-a5b5-b91df199c548

 ```bash
 bacalhau list --id-filter=${JOB_ID} --no-style
 ```

-     CREATED   ID        JOB                      STATE      VERIFIED  PUBLISHED
-     12:26:13  971da05e  Docker ghcr.io/bacal...
-Completed            /ipfs/QmT1QECs5NsQLj...

 ### Get Results

 Now let's download and display the result from the results directory.
 We can use the `bacalhau get` command to download the results from the output data volume.
-The `--output-dir` argument specifies the directory to download the results to.

 ```bash